 With a few clicks of the mouse the network operations manager identified the problem.
 The quick diagnosis and resolution of the issue saved the hospital time, money and lives.

-Digital transformation is rapidly transforming the health care industry.
-Patients have transitioned from passive recipients of health care to active value-seeking consumers.
-As a result of this transition and new government regulations, health care providers have to improve patient care and experience by adopting a variety of custom applications, which rely on trouble-free, real-time access to information in their IT environment.
-This adoption is driving the health care industry’s critical need for service assurance now and in the future.
+Digital transformation is rapidly transforming the healthcare industry.
+Patients have transitioned from passive recipients of healthcare to active value-seeking consumers.
+As a result of this transition and new government regulations, healthcare providers have to improve patient care and experience by adopting a variety of custom applications, which rely on trouble-free, real-time access to information in their IT environment.
+This adoption is driving the healthcare industry’s critical need for performance management now and in the future.

 In conclusion, NETSCOUT solutions provide unmatched operational intelligence of service infrastructure, which is necessary for the optimization of digital transformation initiatives while concurrently assuring critical service performance.
 Partnering with NETSCOUT empowers healthcare organizations to safeguard critical healthcare services and deliver high-quality patient care while simultaneously optimizing its digital value chain.
 Those healthcare organizations that fail to utilize their digital assets efficiently will be left behind.